An overview of the treatment process can serve as a roadmap to help navigate the entire recovery process.

 The National Institute on Drug Abuse (NIDA) provides extensive guidance on what to expect from addiction treatment.
 Although there are more than 14,500 drug treatment centers in the US, most follow similar methodologies.

 Painting the picture of addiction treatment with the broadest strokes, the two main features of rehab today involve medications and behavioral therapies.
 Within these main categories, there is a host of treatment approaches.
 As addiction is a complex disease, its treatment requires a multifaceted approach to address its many aspects.
-Further, to properly execute treatment, a multidisciplinary staff is helpful, including:

 - Drug counselors

 - Social workers